 Exterior Size Category Interior Size Category Min.
-Quality Level Ultratiny (largest dimension of 7 1⁄2 inches) Small (largest dimension of 2 1⁄2 feet) 3 Tiny (largest dimension of 15 inches) Medium (largest dimension of 5 feet) 6
+Quality Level Ultratiny (with an opening 71⁄2 inches across) Small (largest dimension of 2 1⁄2 feet with an interior diagonal of 4 feet.)
+3 Tiny (with an opening 15 inches across) Medium (largest dimension of 5 feet with an interior diagonal of 8 feet) 6 Small (with an opening 21⁄2 feet across) Large (largest dimension of 10 feet with an interior diagonal of 16 feet) 9

-So, an Ultratiny Container of Capacity has a Small-size volume inside and a Tiny one has a Medium-size capacity.
+So, an Ultratiny Container of Capacity has a Small-size volume inside, a Tiny one has a Medium-size capacity, and a Small one has a Large capacity.

-Needless to say, the container can only hold objects that can fit through its opening.
+Needless to say, any such container can only hold objects that can fit through its opening.